 The language products are written in.

 A microwave oven is a kind of powered product.
-It earns its place by answering questions its parent does not: cavity capacity, heating mode, microwave power output and turntable diameter.
+It earns its place by answering questions its parent does not: cavity capacity, finish, heating mode and microwave power output.
 On top of everything every product answers — like material, brand, and weight.

 fig.1 the tree, drawn